Walker Guest House: Form and function

-Preserving an icon
+Preservation

 The Walker family owned and lived in the guesthouse for sixty-eight years.
 The guest house location, on one and a half acres of prime gulf real estate put it in danger of demolition.
 In order to preserve the structure, the family placed the building in the Sotheby’s “Important Design” auction, and it sold for $750,000 in 2019.
 A video documentary of the building was produced, entitled Expert Voices: Paul Rudolph and the Dynamic Genius of the Walker House, featuring Walker family member Tian Dayton and Pulitzer Prize-winning architecture critic Paul Goldberger.

 The guesthouse was sold at auction for $750,000 to a private bidder, disassembled, and moved to California.

 The Sarasota Architectural Foundation built a full-scale replica of the guest house in 2015.
 It was installed and opened for tours at the Ringling Museum for two years.
 It was moved in 2018 to Palm Springs, California for “Modernism Week”, the city's mid-century modern design festival.
 It was auctioned in 2020.